 - Make the tomato and olive relish.
 In a medium bowl, combine halved tomatoes, olives, thinly sliced red onion, and garlic cloves.
 Drizzle with remaining 2 Tbsp olive oil and 1 Tbsp red wine vinegar, then season with 1 tsp dried oregano and ½ tsp Kosher salt.
 Toss well, then pour on top of the cod.

 - Bake the cod.
-Bake the fish for 15-18 minutes, or until the internal temperature reaches around 140F (this will continue to rise as it rests).
+Bake the fish for 15-18 minutes, or until the internal temperature reaches around 140°F (60°C) — this temperature will continue to rise as it rests.
 Serve immediately with fresh parsley and lemon wedges on the side.

 Notes

-- Leftovers: Cooked seafood has a shorter shelf life than many other proteins.
+- Leftovers: Cooked seafood has a shorter shelf life than meat or poultry.
 We recommend enjoying within 3 days.
 Store leftovers in an airtight container in the fridge.

 - Cod: If you can’t find cod, try using haddock, hake, sea bass, or pollock.